HasanZerak/Tic_Tac_Toe/README.md

 10. Added players funtion so that the names and sign would only have to be assigned once.
 11. I scratched the previously implemented decisiomn box in favour of a form.
 Now the user can also enter their name.
 12. Added functionality to the reset button to reload the screen on every press.

+13. Added a button to move to the next round.
+    a.
+Game keeps track of the score.
+    b.
+While doing so I removed a for loop in the grid/box eventListeners since it was redundant.
+      There was no reason to check equality of loops.
+14. Added score funtion to manage scores and assigned individulas variabbels to store scores.
+    a. user now has chance to either move to next round or quit the game. p.s. : Quit game button simply reloads the page, works the same as reset button.

+15.